jugne/stratigraphic-ranges/README.md

 # sRanges

 sRanges is a BEAST2 package for performing phylodynamic inference under both birth-death stratigraphic ranges model for macroevolution and epidemiology.
+It produces a posterior distribution of model parameters and oriented trees:
-It produces oriented trees.
-In macroevolution case they are interpreted as budding speciation model, where each child of a node is either ancestor or descendant species.
-In epidemiology, there are transmission trees where each child of a node is either donor or recipient.
+    - in macroevolution case they are interpreted as budding speciation model, where each child of a node is either ancestor or descendant species.
+    - in epidemiology, they are transmission trees where each child of a node is either donor or recipient.

 ## Data